Small but Powerful

-This SSWFT (Self-Service Web-based Freemium Technology) approach has dramatically lowered the cost of mobile data collection with Magpi, and allowed nearly 10,000 users (including the World Bank, the CDC, the Red Cross, and others) to begin collecting useful data faster and for far less money.
+This SSWFT (Self-Service Web-based Freemium Technology) approach has dramatically lowered the cost of mobile data collection with Magpi, and allowed more than 22,000 users (including the World Bank, the CDC, the Red Cross, and others) to begin collecting useful data faster and for far less money.

 Just as importantly, it’s disrupting the business model of its much-higher-priced competitors.
 After all: why would you pay more to high-priced tech consultants when you can start using Magpi today, for free?
 We say “spend your money on programs, not programmers!”